alzer89/ArubaQuickConnect4All/README.md

 pip install .
 ```

-### Firefox
+## Browser Requirements
-The `geckodriver` is currently required to allow ArubaQuickConnect4All to control a Firefox window, and this needs to be install separately.
+`geckodriver` (for Firefox) and/or `chromedriver` (for Chromium) is currently required to allow ArubaQuickConnect4All to control a Firefox window, and `aqc4all` will prompt you if you wish to install this as part of the process.
+You can, of course, install it yourself manually if you wish.
+Be warned that very few distros will keep copies of `geckodriver` in their (stable) repos.

-### Chromium
-`chromedriver` is currently required to allow ArubaQuickConnect4All to control a Chromium window, and this needs to be install separately.
+## PyPi Package

-Work is being done to submit it to PyPi.
+Work is being done to submit this to PyPi as a standalone package.

 ## Usage
 Literally just run `aqc4all`, and it'll guide you through the steps.

 For advanced options: